A kit lens refers to the 18-55 mm lens that comes bundled with a camera.

 Kit lenses have some useful features too, like image stabilizers, which are also known as vibration reduction on some camera models.
 This feature allows you to take photos at a slower shutter speed, and this is especially great for taking images in low light.

 Usually, the trajectory of lenses after the kit lens starts with a 50 mm prime lens.
 It is definitely better than a kit lens, and it is also affordable.
-A prime lens performs best at one focal length; therefore, a lot of time and effort goes into its making.

 Now that you know what is a kit lens and how it can help you as a beginner, let’s find out what its shortcomings are and why professionals do not use it as much.